Israel: Modern period and the emergence of Zionism

 The concept of an eventual return to Zion remained a symbol within religious Jewish belief which emphasised that their return should be determined by Divine Providence rather than human action.
 The Jewish population of Palestine from the Ottoman rule to the beginning of the Zionist movement, known as the Old Yishuv, comprised a minority and fluctuated in size.
 During the 16th century, Jewish communities struck roots in the Four Holy Cities—Jerusalem, Tiberias, Hebron, and Safed—and in 1697, Rabbi Yehuda Hachasid led 1,500 Jews to Jerusalem.
 A 1660 Druze revolt against the Ottomans destroyed Safed and Tiberias.
 In the second half of the 18th century, Eastern European Jews who were opponents of Hasidism, known as the Perushim, settled in Palestine.

-In the late 18th century, local Arab Sheikh Zahir al-Umar created a de facto independent emirate in the Galilee.
+In the late 18th century, local Arab Sheikh Daher al-Umar created a de facto independent emirate in the Galilee.
 Ottoman attempts to subdue the sheikh failed.
-After Zahir's death the Ottomans regained control of the area.
+After Daher's death the Ottomans regained control of the area.
 In 1799, governor Jazzar Pasha repelled an assault on Acre by Napoleon's troops, prompting the French to abandon the Syrian campaign.
 In 1834, a revolt by Palestinian Arab peasants against Egyptian conscription and taxation policies under Muhammad Ali was suppressed; Muhammad Ali's army retreated and Ottoman rule was restored with British support in 1840.
 The Tanzimat reforms were implemented across the Ottoman Empire.